 The data captures information including but not exclusively:

 - Age at attendance

 - Clinical treatment function where attendance occurred

-- Whether deinfibulation7 was undertaken at the attendance
+- Whether deinfibulation6 was undertaken at the attendance.

 Notes to editors

-NHS Digital is the national information and technology provider for the health and care system.
-Our team of information analysis, technology and project management experts create, deliver and manage the crucial digital systems, services, products and standards upon which health and care professionals depend.
-During the 2015/16 financial year, NHS Digital published 294 statistical reports.
+1. NHS Digital is the national information and technology provider for the health and care system.
+Our team of information analysis, technology and project management experts create, deliver and manage the crucial digital systems, services, products and standards upon which health and care professionals and citizens depend.
+During the 2016/17 financial year, NHS Digital published 292 statistical reports.
 Our vision is to harness the power of information and technology to make health and care better.
-NHS Digital is the new trading name for the Health and Social Care Information Centre (HSCIC).
+The Health and Social Care Information Centre is a non-departmental body created by statute, also known as NHS Digital.
 We provide 'Information and Technology for better health and care'.
 Find out more about our role and remit atwww.digital.nhs.uk

-There are 187 NHS trusts and 779 GP practices registered on the FGM Enhanced Dataset collection system, representing 78.6 per cent of active NHS trusts and 10.2 per cent of active GP practices
+2. There are 201 NHS trusts and 1,212 GP practices registered on the FGM Enhanced Dataset collection system, representing 87.0 per cent of active NHS trusts and 10.0 per cent of active GP practices.

 3. Total Attendances refers to all attendances in the reporting period where FGM was identified or a procedure for FGM was undertaken.
 Women and girls may have one or more attendances in the reporting period.
 This category includes both newly recorded and previously identified women and girls.

 4. Newly Recorded women and girls with FGM are those who have had their FGM information collected in the FGM Enhanced Dataset for the first time.
 This will include those identified as having FGM and those having treatment for their FGM.